dannywonda/MCG-Task/README.md

+# Running the Application

+There are few step to follow to run the application.

+- Connecting the database to the application using `.ENV` file
+- Run `Php artisan migrate --seed` as examples are already in the seeder
+- Test the application

 # Suggestions

 This project would be a good fit for a demonstration purpose.
 But making process from here would require some big changes which include Authentication, Scalability for Search and Storing of media files.